Piccolo Levriero Italiano

 Unique facts and fascinating details

-- Despite their fragile appearance, they are remarkably agile and can jump surprisingly high.
+- Despite their fragile appearance, they are surprisingly athletic and can reach speeds of up to 25 mph.

-- They are notoriously sensitive to cold and often require sweaters in temperate climates.
+- They are notoriously sensitive to cold weather and often require sweaters in winter.

 Frequently Asked Questions